ntrappe/cse110-w21-group33/specs/roadmap.md

   - **Start**: will start the count-down of the timer (the timer must wait for this command)
     - once start is clicked, it will swapped with 'restart'
   - **Restart**: will reset the timer (e.g. if timer was at 22:59, it will go back to 25:00)
+    - the user can restart both Pomorodors and breaks
     - once restart is clicked, it will swapped with 'start'
     - if the timer hits 00:00 then that counts as a successful Pomodoro, a reset will restart *that* Pomodoro
       - e.g. if I was on Pomo #2 and was interupted and re-started the clock, I'm still in #2